LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 ### Set bot transfer intent name

-Use the `setBotTransferIntentName` function to set an intent name in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a bot-to-bot transfer (escalation).
-This function is intended to be used in conjunction with `setBotTransferDomainName`.
+Use the `setBotTransferIntentName` function to set an intent name in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a bot-to-bot transfer.
+You can retrieve the intent name that you need from the UI or via `getDialogStarterIntent`.

+This function is intended to be used in conjunction with `setBotTransferDomainName`, as the system uses both to ascertain and pass an intent ID.

 For more information, see the discussion on bot-to-bot transfers [here](conversation-builder-bots-bot-to-bot-transfers.html).

 | Function Name | Arguments | Returns |
 | --- | --- | --- |